Other Words

 10. What future plans do you have, especially for your writing?

+I’m writing something new, it won’t be about the baby question, as I came to this first and foremost as a writer, and then chose the theme because it inspired me.
 However, something I’m interested in - and I think a lot of people without children are interested in - is re-looking at societal norms, some of the assumptions we make about how people should live their lives.
 For me a key area for that is friendship - the way it is deprioritised in our society compared to romantic love, and the way we don’t have clear expectations or tropes around it: for example, if you have a friendship breakup, people don’t always take it seriously as they would a romantic breakup.
 So that’s something I’d like my next novel to explore.
 A similar theme to books like Friendaholic and Dolly Alderton’s Everything I Know About Love.
 But a very different vehicle!